KyunghoonJungGit/Calibration_CLL/README.md

    1. Choose an **experiment type** from the first dropdown (Time‑of‑Flight, T1, RB, …).
    2. Pick a **date/time‑stamped run** from the second dropdown.
-   3. Enjoy the reactive plots, summary tables, pagination and dark theme ✨.
+   3. Enjoy the reactive plots, summary tables, pagination and dark theme.

 5. **Troubleshooting**